calculix/cae/README.md

 # TODO

+- Insert Combo widget into Table cell.
 - required for all arguments - move to the Keyword.
 Support inheritance.
 - Table widget: redundant comma in the end of line.
 - Text widget has to be resizable.
-- Argument with "use": link to create a new IMPLEMENTATION.
-- Insert Combo widget into Table cell.
 - Draw a separator (black line) in GUI for group with newline=1.
 - Argument form='Combo' with sub-arguments: regenerate GUI on Combo index change.
 Current form='VOr' is not user friendly.
 - Unittests for KeywordDialog: compare generated INP code with the one which should be.